 Sugar Falls (40 ft): Sugar Falls was a splendid discovery.
 The falls has an extremely lush setting of hanging green vegetation and a deep turquoise pool that is magical.
 There is heavy mineral accumulation on everything submerged in water and especially on the face of the waterfall.
 This thick mineral accumulation provides the basis for vegetation to grow next to the falls, channels the watercourse and creates the spectacular turquoise color in the plunge pool.
 We named the falls “Sugar Falls” since this is the only falls I know of in the Big Sur/Ventana region near a grove of Sugar Pines and the water appears like falling sugar as it passes through the mineral-encrusted channel.

 Devils Pool(35 ft): The most remarkable aspect of this falls is not the falls itself (which is very pretty too), but the expansive and deep plunge pool, which is likely the greatest of its kind in Big Sur, hence I named the feature “Devils Pool.”
-Similar to the other plunge pools in Devils Canyon, the pool takes on a bright turquoise with sunlight and changes to emerald in the shade.
+The pool takes on a bright turquoise with sunlight and changes to emerald in the shade.
 This is also due to thick calcification of minerals on all surfaces in which the water passes.
 This process is unlike anywhere else I have seen in Big Sur.
 Due to the large size and depth of Devils Pool, the colors are enhanced making the setting especially magical.
-The waterfall drop into the pool is around 35 ft but has twice as much flow as any of the falls in Devils Canyon since it’s downstream of the middle and south fork confluence.

 Chasm Falls (50 ft): Deep in one of the most rugged canyons in Big Sur lies a falls that slices through the cliffs and free falls into a chasm with a large and deep pool.